-This guide has been written for a simple upgrade of GroupWise on Linux or Windows (i.e., no server migration is assumed, and all GroupWise components will continue to exist on the same servers they were on for GroupWise 2012 or prior).
-If you have your GroupWise system on NetWare, or need to migrate your system to new servers for any reason, you need our guide that has been designed for that purpose.
-If you have purchased this guide in error, and need the server migration guide, please contact info@caledonia.net and we will make sure you get the proper guide.
+This guide has been written primarily for administrators currently running GroupWise on NetWare, who now need to both migrate the GroupWise system from NetWare to Linux or Windows, and subsequently upgrade to GroupWise 2014.
+However, this guide will also be useful if you are already running GroupWise on Windows or Linux, and need to migrate to a new server to account for new OS requirements and the like.
+If you have purchased this guide in error, and need the guide intended to upgrade your Linux or Windows GroupWise system in place, please contact info@caledonia.net and we will make sure you get the proper guide.